isaac-gorman/js101/lesson_2/1_SmallPrograms/quizScratch/incorrect_answers/side_effects.md

 }
 ```

 Snippet A does have side effects.
-The `volume()` function performs an output operation which is a side-effect.
+The `volume()` function performs an output operation to the console which is a side-effect.

 ---